rasikasrimal/Heartlytics/README.md

 <a id="section-eda"></a>
 ## Exploratory Data Analysis (EDA) Visuals

 The `Diagrams/` folder contains publication-ready charts that surface key insights from the Heart Disease dataset.[^diagram-sources] Reference or embed them in dashboards, reports, or stakeholder communications as needed.
+For a narrative walkthrough of the full exploratory analysis, see the companion Kaggle notebook: [Heart Disease Prediction](https://www.kaggle.com/code/rasikasrimal/heart-disease-prediction-22867).

 ### Patient Demographics